Infectious Diseases Pharmacy Residency

 - Emergency medicine

-- Infectious disease laboratory-based research
+- Infectious disease laboratory-based or practice-based research

 - Internal medicine

 Optional elective tracks are available according to resident interest in immunocompromised populations, HIV, antimicrobial stewardship leadership, community-based antimicrobial stewardship, and academic infectious diseases.